aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to FLATOPC via Java" h2="On Premise Java API to Render XPS to FLATOPC without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to FLATOPC by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to FLATOPC.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to FLATOPC is a simple two-step process.
+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful document processing API that is part of the Aspose.Total for Java package.
+This API allows you to easily convert XPS files to DOC format.

+The second step is to use Aspose.Words for Java to convert the DOC file to FLATOPC.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+This API allows you to quickly and easily convert DOC files to FLATOPC format.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can easily and quickly convert XPS to FLATOPC.
+Both APIs are part of the Aspose.Total for Java package, so you can access them both with a single purchase.
+With these two APIs, you can quickly and easily convert XPS to FLATOPC in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}